icyJoseph/react-performance-study/README.md

 }
 ```

 One thing to notice right away is the use of `async` life cycle methods.
-Since, `this.setState` behaves asynchronously, it does make sense to use `async/await`.
+This allows you to use await inside the life cycle, also consider that `this.setState` behaves asynchronously.

 Remember that `this.setState`, takes 2 arguments.
 The first argument is the new state, or keys to update.
 The second is a callback, to execute once the update has finished!
-Now that's asynchronous behavior.

 So what's inside `<Visitors/>`?